AlexAnsart/cocc/README.md

 The program will also have to account for randomness: hidden traps, castle clan defense troops, and some rare random troop behaviours such as the fact that air troops position themselves randomly on the front of the building they are targeting, making it more difficult to predict where the air troop will go after that target is destroyed.
 Ideally, the program would find the perfect way to attack a base, as well as an estimate of the percentage of incertitude for that attack (accounting for all randomness).
 This percentage can be calculated by computing all the different possible outcomes (determined by all possible random events) of a precise attack, and measuring the differences in final destruction percentage between those outcomes.

+The project is mainly educational.
+The best part will of course be the training of the AI finding the best attacks on a base.

 ### Current Status (Alpha - TH3 Prototype)

 - Basic battle simulation engine tailored for Town Hall 3.